AbaKYS/elo-bot/README.md

 # elo-rankings

 Based on [elo-rankings](https://github.com/jakobmulvad/elo-rankings).
 Modified to add a discord bot instead of slack.

 ---

 The following is from the original repo:

 > A simple service I wrote to keep track of the ELO rating of foosball players at work, but it can be used to create a league for any type of game.
 It has a web api and a slack bot interface.
 >
 > ELO is a system used mostly in chess and video games to rate the skill level of players.
 Read more about ELO rating here: https://en.wikipedia.org/wiki/Elo_rating_system

 ## Configure

-Copy the `.env.example` and name it `.env` or `.env.production`, `.env.development`, `.env.local` etc.
+Copy the `.env.example` and name it `.env.production.local`, and fill inn any missing fields.
 Fill inn the missing fields.

 ## Run the server

 Install dependencies with `npm install` then build and start the server with `npm run build`, `npm start`.

 ## Todo list

 - Generate graphs and expose them through http and slack
 - Introduce seasons